Big Stitch Crocheted Alpaca Rugs!

 Just about this time each year, our old drafty home begs for super cozy area rugs.
 Each time I step out of bed I think of how happy my feet would be if they landed on a soft, lofty rug, and each time my daughter and I read books in front of the fireplace I think of how nice it would be to have the warmth and comfort of something hand made beneath us.
 I've been determined to make these rugs myself for years, but only if I could find the super bulky and natural yarn I was seeing in my mind.
 Imagine my excitement when we found the perfect yarn for my fantasy rugs!
 Our Big Stitch Alpaca Yarn creates the softest, loftiest rug your lucky toes will ever step on.

 The Big Stitch Alpaca Yarn is grown and handcrafted in the USA.
-The Alpaca that makes up 70% of this amazing yarn is gathered by hand from fiber shed naturally by the Alpacas and then spun together with 15% wool and 15% nylon by a tiny mill in Ohio.
+The Alpaca that makes up 70% of this amazing yarn is gathered from several farms and then spun together with 15% wool and 15% nylon by a tiny mill in Ohio.
 Each skein is called a "bump" and is approximately 140 yards long.

 Two bumps will make the small gray rug pictured above (approximately 42-inches across) and four make the large rug (approximately 70-inches across).